particle-iot/docs/src/content/reference/device-os/asset-ota.md

 - You will need to include code in your application firmware to process the additional assets, such as sending them to a coprocessor or saving them to the file system.
 - Creating bundled assets will not be not possible in the Web IDE.
 Particle Workbench is recommended.

-The application can register a callback using `System.onAssetOta(handler)` that will be called by Device OS when the device has received all the bundled assets.
+The application can register a callback using [`System.onAssetOta()`](/reference/device-os/api/system-calls/onassetota-system/) that will be called by Device OS when the device has received all the bundled assets.
 For more information, see the [Asset OTA Device OS API](/reference/device-os/api/asset-ota/asset-ota/).

 ## Asset OTA Example